blockprotocol/blockprotocol/rfcs/text/????-hook-service.md

 [summary]: #summary

-This service standardises the communication between blocks and the embedding application necessary to enable embedding applications to 'take over' the rendering of parts of a block to extend functionality, while ensuring block can remain uncoupled from the embedding application, even where these are implemented by the same organisation.
+This service standardizes the communication necessary between blocks and embedding applications, allowing the latter to 'take over' rendering one or more parts of a block.
+This allows functionality to be extended, while ensuring blocks can remain uncoupled from embedding applications.

 In order to enable direct manipulation, this service is likely to be difficult or impossible to implement in Embedding Applications which use common ‘sandboxing’ techniques including `iframe`s.